OYMiss/oymiss.github.io/src/content/blog/storage/data-management-on-zns-ssd.md

 There are requirements of writing data to zones of ZNS SSDs.

 1. Data can only be written at the write pointer.
-2. Write pointer can be increased and reset by `append` and `reset`.
+2. Write pointers can be increased and reset by `append` and `reset`.
-3. There is the limitation of maxinum number of open and active zones.
+3. There is the limitation of maximum number of open and active zones.

-> A closed zone is not a open zone but it is still an active zone.
-The `finish` can used to make zones inactive.
+> A closed zone is not an open zone but it is still an active zone.
+The `finish` can be used to make zones inactive.

 ## I/O Control